mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Privacy of the Network Connections

-There are many scenarios leading to communication between the application on a device and the Delivery Service or the Authentication Service.
+There are many scenarios leading to communication between the application on a device and the DS or the AS.
 In particular,
 when:

-- The application connects to the Authentication Service to generate or validate a new credential before distributing it.
+- The application connects to the AS to generate or validate a new credential before distributing it.

-- The application fetches credentials at the Delivery Service prior to creating a messaging group (one-to-one or more than two clients).
+- The application fetches credentials at the DS prior to creating a messaging group (one-to-one or more than two clients).

-- The application fetches service provider information or messages on the Delivery Service.
+- The application fetches service provider information or messages on the DS.

 - The application sends service provider information or messages to the Delivery Service.